This Weight Watchers friendly Summer Pudding just 3 SmartPoints per portion on the WW Blue, Purple, Green & Freestyle plans.

 You know how I said that this was a great tasty dessert?

 Well, I just discovered that it is also a pretty damn good low point breakfast too ???? ????

 Whilst writing up this recipe I realised that I hadn't eaten breakfast and that there was a single portion of Summer Pudding still in the fridge from last night!

 So I just ate it with a couple of tablespoons of fat free Greek yogurt for breakfast - yum!

 So, anyhow, to make this dessert you only really need a few ingredients, sliced white bread, summer fruits, a bit of sweetener of your choice and some spray oil for the bowl.

-If you can’t find the Weight Watchers bread in a store near you, there are also a couple of other ‘no crust’ white sliced breads that are 1 SmartPoints per slice.
-Just be sure to check the Point value of the bread that you use and alter the Points accordingly.
+If you can't find the Weight Watchers bread in a store near you, there are a number of other breads that can be used for the same point values.

 - 7 slices thin white sliced bread trimmed of crusts